Expressions

 Using the eval test

-Expressions can be evaluated using the eval test.
-This test evaluates the expression within the quotes and returns a boolean value based on the result.
+The eval test evaluates the expression within the quotes and returns a boolean value.

 if eval "expression_here" {

-# Actions to be performed if the expression evaluates to true
+# Actions performed when the expression evaluates to true

 }